codeclimate-community/simplecov_json_formatter/README.md

 ## Development

 We encourage you to use docker for common operations like running tests, or debugging your code.
-Running `make sh` will run a new container instance based on the `Dockerfile` provided at root, finally a shell prompt will be displayed on your terminal.
+Running `make sh` will start a new container instance based on the `Dockerfile` provided at root, finally a shell prompt will be displayed on your terminal.
 Also, syncronization with your local files will be already set.
 ### Tests
 `make test` will trigger the excution of both running tests and running rubocop as linter, by simply running `rake`, this actions will be run inside a new container but using your local files.